-- A. The purpose of this chapter is to exercise the town's right to protect its citizens by controlling the use of land to broadly protect public health, safety, and general welfare and to carry out locally established goals and objectives in accordance with the Town of Waterford Comprehensive Plan. - B. Further purposes are to: - (1) conserve and protect property and property values; - (2) secure the most appropriate use of land; - (3) lessen or avoid congestion in the public streets and highways; - (4) facilitate adequate but economical provision of public improvements;
+A. The purpose of this chapter is to exercise the town's right to protect its citizens by controlling the use of land to broadly protect public health, safetysafety, and general welfare and to carry out locally established goals and objectives in accordance with the Town of Waterford Comprehensive Plan.

+B. Further purposes are to: For the purpose of promoting the public health, safety, morals, comfort and general welfare;